 For tenants, renters insurance is a good start.
 However, looking into your insurance policy is never a bad idea.
 Having insurance will make sure that you aren’t charged for any damages and can replace any damaged items.
 It will also help you prepare for the storm.

 Just because a hurricane is predicted to hit your area doesn’t necessarily mean that it will – storms change their minds sometimes.
 However, you should begin preparations nonetheless just in case the storm does hit.
 Look out for storm updates from NOAA or the National Hurricane Center.

 For the owner:

 Informing tenants about the potential threat of an incoming hurricane should be the first thing on your list.
 Property management companies, like LeasingandManagement.com, will make sure all tenants are informed of any incoming storms and know how to prepare.
-If you aren’t working with a property management company, it would be best to check on tenant from time to time to make sure everything is okay.
+If you aren’t working with a property management company, it would be best to check on the tenants from time to time to make sure everything is okay.
 Make sure your tenants are aware that utilities like power and water might go out for a time during the storm.
-This includes air conditioning so be prepared for the heat.
+This includes air conditioning, so be prepared for the heat.